 Frequently Asked Questions

 Yes.
-City of Brantford bylaw #59-2010 requires the installation and maintenance of Carbon Monoxide detectors in all dwellings under the following conditions:
+The Ontario Fire Code Section 2.16 requires the installation and maintenance of Carbon Monoxide alarms in all dwellings under the following conditions:

-- In each dwelling unit which contains an attached garage or where there are multiple dwellings on the same level as an attached garage.
+In each dwelling unit which contains an attached garage or where there are multiple dwellings on the same level as an attached garage, CO alarms are required in each suite that has a common wall or floor/ceiling with the attached garage.

 Please note that “fuel-burning appliance” includes but is not limited to – furnaces, refrigerators, clothes dryers, water heaters, boilers, fireplaces, wood stoves, charcoal grills, gas ranges and space heaters, which are fueled by flammable fuels such as: natural gas, propane, heating oil, kerosene, coal, gasoline, wood and charcoal.